Updated 28 April 2021

 Panama is the first government to participate in a trial of IATA Travel Pass which will be essential to re-establishing global connectivity while managing the risks of COVID-19.
 The flag carrier of Panama, Copa Airlines, will be the first carrier in the Americas to trial the IATA Travel Pass.

-Qatar Airways is set to be the first Middle Eastern airline to begin trialing the innovative new IATA Travel Pass from March 2021.
+Qatar Airways has begun trialing the innovative new IATA Travel Pass from March 2021.
 The trial will play an important role in the airline’s vision to have a more contactless, secure and seamless travel experience for its passengers.
 The first phase of trials of the ‘Digital Passport’ will be rolled out on the airline’s Doha to Istanbul route, enabling passengers to receive COVID-19 test results and verify they are eligible to undertake their journey.

 IATA’s latest analysis shows that the airline industry is expected to remain cash negative throughout 2021.
-Taking into account all considerations, the year’s weak start has prompted the airline industry to focus on three critical initatives as follows:
+Taking into account all considerations, the year’s weak start has prompted the airline industry to focus on three critical initiatives.

 Careful planning along with months of preparation are required to prepare the industry to gradually restart following the debilitating disruption.
 Governments must ensure that airlines are prepared to reconnect people and economies by working with industry to develop the benchmarks and plans that would enable an orderly and timely restart.